ouspg/ouspg-open/README.md

  * Jani Yli-Kantola and Harri Hirvonsalo from M3S research group visit to discuss research around how people gain more control over their personal data (MyData) and to brainstorm on the TLS/SSL certificate check checking.
  * Kick-off meeting of libfuzzerification with Mikko, Pauli, Atte (browserbane) Kettunen, Mauri and Aleksi.
  * Jani Tuovila (@replicant2020) from Bittium visited to get an update and ask few  [Kippo](https://docs.google.com/document/d/1alb60WiWMzghZlApgfqfh5LF2mjn-U0Nm8WeKcPD-hI/edit?usp=sharing)-questions.
-## "May" 2016: Open Doors at the OUSPG

 ### Fri 2016-06-03 @ Room TS387, Linnanmaa Campus, Tietotalo 3rd floor (12-17)